minvws/nl-covid19-coronacheck-app-coordination/docs/data-structures-overview.md

 * Returning `false` for the `negativeResult` does not necessarily imply 'positive'.
 This is data minimisation: it is not necessary for the app to know whether a person is positive, only that they have had a negative test result.
 A `false` in the `negativeResult` field could either indicate a positive test, or no test at all, etc.

 ### Recovery Statement

+Statement that a person has recovered from Covid19.

 ```javascript
 {